Egor-Dubovik/graphiql-app/README.md

 - Editor
 - Variables section
 - Headers section
-- Documentation section, should be visible only when app will receive a successfull response with the schema definition from the api
+- Documentation section, is visible only when app will receive a successfull response with the schema definition from the api
 - Response section

 ### Welcome page